JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-06-28-Diving-Histology-Astrangia.md

 ### Before diving:

+Coordinate with your dive budy on what day/time you will dive.

 - Locate the white Putnam lab cooler.
 On the top of the cooler is written 20% Zfix and No Live Animals.
 It should be on the red shelving or under the old Thornber hood.
 - Check the contents of the cooler.
 Inside the cooler, there should be a 50mL falcon tube rack, sharpie, white tape, 500mL bottle of Zfix (may not be full), extra unlabeled 50mL tubes, parafilm, and a ziplock bag with waste label saying 'Solid waste with residual 20% Zfix in FSW'.
 	- If any of these items are not in the cooler, find them and put them in the cooler.
 Info on where to find the Zfix is below